OH HAPPY DAY!

 Anyhow, why did this letter get sent out?
 Well, it may be because the median LSAT at NCCU was a world-shaking 145 and the median GPA was a blistering 3.22.
 To put this in perspective, the LSAT runs from 120-180.
 The national average LSAT score is roughly 150, and in my day if you had a score below a 160 you should buckle your ass down and study for the fucking exam because you were a worthless piece of shit only acceptable to the unaccredited law schools of California.
 And a 3.22 in combination with a lower-than-the-national-average LSAT score?

 Let me put it this way.
 In 2002, no school would have looked at these students.
 Period.
 These students would be told to either raise the LSAT, raise the GPA, or find another career because the practice of law simply wasn’t indicated in the crystal ball of the future for them.
+Nowadays there are ways that students can raise their GPA despite the fact their papers are not up to par, they may look at sites like collegepaperworld to help them out, it depends on what they want.

 But NCCU?
 Well, they’re an “opportunity school,” according to the board, that, based on its heritage as a historically African-American institution, admits those who may not have had the best chance to test and study over the years but still have the potential to become leading lawyers in their community despite those disadvantages.
 And you know what?
 I respect that.
 I respect that a lot, and I agree that we need to encourage that.